COLUMBIA UNIVERSITY

 The Columbia University Science Honors Program (SHP) is a highly

-selective program for high school students who have exceptional
+selective program for high school students who have a strong interest

-talent in mathematics and the sciences.
+in the sciences and mathematics.
 The SHP holds classes at

 Columbia from 10:00 A.M. to 12:30 P.M. on Saturdays throughout